 What Rice Cooker am I Using?

 I chose to work with one of the most popular and most basic rice cookers on the market to make sure the recipes I develop have the broadest compatibility.
 That being said, every model rice cooker is slightly different, and may yield slightly different results.
-I’m using the Aroma Housewares 8 cup cooked/4 cup uncooked Digital Rice Cooker.
+I’m using the Aroma Housewares 8 cup cooked/4 cup uncooked Digital Rice Cooker (affiliate link).

 Can I Make This Teriyaki Shrimp and Rice in an Instant Pot?